nikitaeverywhere/node-message-bus/readme.md

 NODE_MESSAGE_BUS_DEFAULT_EXCHANGE_NAME=amq.topic
 NODE_MESSAGE_BUS_DEFAULT_EXCHANGE_TYPE=topic

+# When either NODE_ENV is set to "test", or NODE_MESSAGE_BUS_TESTING_CLOUDAMQP_API_KEY is set
+# with the condition that NODE_ENV is not "production", this library switches to a "testing mode"
+# and tries to connect to your CloudAMQP account to create a dynamic queue for testing.

 # Optional.
-When set to "test", the library switches to a "testing mode" and will try to
-# connect to your CloudAMQP account, if {NODE_MESSAGE_BUS_TESTING_CLOUDAMQP_API_KEY} is present.
+Define that this is a test environment.
 NODE_ENV=test

 # Optional.
 An API key from https://customer.cloudamqp.com/ for testing, used to spin up dynamic